-A new blade can make a huge difference to the performance of your mower and the quality of cut.
+A new blade can make a huge difference to the performance of your mower and the quality of the cut.
 I like to change my blade every three years.
-But the correct blade is critically important, a mower blade tip travels at more than 200 mph.
-I never take a chance with a poor fitting or damaged blade.
+But the correct blade is critically important; a mower blade tip travels at more than 200 mph.
+I never take a chance with a poor-fitting or damaged blade.

 So, are lawn mower blades universal?
-Lawn mower blades are not universal, they are mower specific.
-A mower blade must be an exact fit and torqued to manufacturers specification.
+Lawnmower blades are not universal; they are mower-specific.
+A mower blade must be an exact fit and torqued to the manufacturer’s specification.

-I’m a mechanic for more than twenty years and in this post I’ll share how to identify the correct blade for your mower.
+I’ve been a mechanic for more than twenty years, and in this post, I’ll share how to identify the correct blade for your mower.
 I’ll also cover costly and dangerous mistakes to avoid when choosing and fitting a mower blade.

 If you need video help, check out “Replacing mower blade video” in the mower repair video library.
-It walks you through the whole process, inspecting blade and blade boss, removing blade, sharpening, balancing, refitting and torqueing the blade bolt to spec.
+It walks you through the whole process, inspecting the blade and blade boss, removing the blade, sharpening, balancing, refitting, and torquing the blade bolt to spec.

 Torque blade to spec.